Praqma/kubernetes-ebook/chapter03.md

 ```

-After all VMs are created, we update OS on them using `yum -y update`, disable firewalld service, and also disable SELINUX in `/etc/selinux/config` file and reboot all nodes for these changes to take effect.
+After all VMs are created we update OS on them using `yum -y update`, disable firewalld service, and also disable SELINUX in `/etc/selinux/config` file and reboot all nodes for these changes to take effect.

 Disable firewall on all nodes:

-Note: For some strange reason, disabling `firewalld` service did not work.
+Note: For some strange reason disabling `firewalld` service did not work.
 I had to actually remove the `firewalld` package from all of the nodes.
 ```
 for node in etcd{1,2,3} controller{1,2} worker{1,2} lb{1,2} ; do ssh root@${node} "yum -y remove firewalld" ; done
 ```